Free South Carolina Warrant Search (Step-by-Step Guidance)

 Lastly, it’s important to know that you may be able to get more details by searching case records in person as opposed to the information you can readily access online.
 Below is streamlined information on conducting these lookups, along with the tools necessary to access warrant information in South Carolina.

-How To See if You or Someone Else Has a Warrant in South Carolina for Free
+How To See if You or Someone Else Has a Warrant in South Carolina (Free)

 If you want to find out if you or someone else has any outstanding warrants, you can perform an online search using the South Carolina Judicial Branch’s Case Records Tool.
 While this is a unified case record search tool, you will have to select a specific county to begin your search.